Platform methodology

-How AIM Works
+How AIM works

 AIM (Architectural Insight for Modernization) turns your messy reality — legacy systems, half-documented integrations, political constraints, and budget limits — into a structured modernization plan.